There are three basic canine temperament groups: Assertive/Aggressive, Neutral, and Passive.

-In addition, there can be a mishmash of all three, depending on the situation.
+In addition, there can be a mishmash of all three dog temperament types, depending on the situation.
 Objectively observe and decide which group or combination your puppy or dog fits.

 An Assertive/Aggressive puppy or dog typically has the highest prey drive.
-Size or sex has nothing to do with the Assertive/Aggressiveness.
-It is not surprising to find the smallest or females, can be the most Assertive/Aggressive.
+Size or sex has nothing to do with Assertive/Aggressiveness.
+It is not surprising to find the smallest or females can be the most Assertive/Aggressive.

-A dog with this disposition boldly enters a dog park, and immediately scopes it to find a challenge.
+A dog with this disposition boldly enters a dog park and immediately scopes it to find a challenge.
 They demand attention.
-They would not hesitate to confront another dog, play tug-of-war, wrestle, or chase others.
+Assertive dogs would not hesitate to confront another dog, play tug-of-war, wrestle, or chase others.
 They bait and set up dares.
 One way is by bringing an item or toy to another dog, drop it, then snatch it away.
-Or, just snatching a toy or ball from another dog.
+Or just snatching a toy or ball from another dog.
 They always play to win.

 Assertive/Aggressives can be rough on toys, other animals, and property.
 They zealously look for action.
-They will destroy anything in their path to get what they want.
+Assertive dogs will destroy anything in their path to get what they want.
 They will annihilate toys, even those guaranteed for their forceful makeup!

-They are possessive and territorial.
-They follow their own rules.
-They have no boundaries.
 Assertive/Aggressives play rough!
 That doesn’t imply they are necessarily malicious, but they are bullies.
-Because they don’t “play nice,” they can be annoying, and unwanted.
+Because they don’t “play nice,” they can be annoying and unwanted.

-Neutrals have medium prey drive.
-They are dogs that are self-confident, and have exceptional coping skills.
-They don’t look for trouble.
+Neutrals have a medium prey drive.
+They are dogs that are self-confident and have exceptional coping skills.
+Neutrals don’t look for trouble.
 Again, size or sex doesn’t matter.
-They respectfully, yet confidently enter a dog park.
-They enjoy interacting, and happily play with other dogs.
+They respectfully yet confidently enter a dog park.
+Neutrals enjoy interacting and happily play with other dogs.

-They are also content to find non-destructive ways to amuse themselves, if there is no one to play with.
-If challenged, they avoid confrontation by either simply walking away, or appearing passive.
-They would rather chase a Frisbee or retrieve a ball, than wrestle.
+They are also content to find non-destructive ways to amuse themselves if no one to play with.
+If challenged, they avoid confrontation by either simply walking away or appearing passive.
+Neutrals would rather chase a Frisbee or retrieve a ball than wrestle.

 They unselfishly share their food and possessions.
-Their toys show normal wear and tear, but aren’t shred to bits in minutes!
-They respect and appreciate playing with you or another dog, but don’t demand it.
-They are content to find non-destructive ways to amuse themselves when left alone.
+Their toys show normal wear and tear but aren’t shred to bits in minutes!
+They respect and appreciate playing with you or another dog but don’t demand it.
+Neutral dogs are content to find non-destructive ways to amuse themselves when left alone.

 Passives are easy on toys.
 They have no impulse to destroy them.

 Passives knowingly avoid any confrontation.
-They are cautious, and apprehensive.
+They are cautious and apprehensive.
 Some never know the joy and fun of being a dog.
 Again, with reasonable effort on your part, you can help your Passive pooch move up to the Neutral position.
-You will be amazed, how their personality will grow, and they will enjoy being a dog.
+You will be amazed how their personality will grow, and they will enjoy being dogs.

-Bottom line: You can aid your puppy or dog, and reduce their Assertive/Aggressive behavior reputation by setting boundaries and rules.
-You must be fair, firm, and consistent.
-You can assist your Passive pet gain more self-confidence, and greater coping skills by exposing them to as many positive experiences as possible.
+By understanding dog temperament types, you can help your puppy or dog.
+Reduce your dog’s Assertive/Aggressive behavior by setting boundaries and rules.
+Be fair, firm, and consistent.
+Help your Passive pet gain more self-confidence and greater coping skills by exposing them to as many positive experiences as possible.
 Build up their self-esteem.
 If you have a Neutral dog, be grateful!